-- 1. Shri Pankaj Gaur and Shri Vijai Kumar Jain, Directors would retire by rotation at the ensuing Annual General Meeting and, being eligible, they offer themselves for re-appointment.
-Shri Naveen Kumar Singh, Director was appointed as CEO of the Company, due to this appointment as CEO his status was changed as Whole-time Director.
-Ratification is being sought at the ensuing Annual General Meeting.
+- 1. Shri Ram Bahadur Singh and Smt.
+Manju Sharma, Directors would retire by rotation at the ensuing Annual General Meeting and, being eligible, they offer themselves for re-appointment.
 Shri K.N.
-Bhandari, Shri S.D.M.
+Bhandari, submitted resignation for his Directorship due to his advancing age and other personal reasons and he ceased to be a Director of the Company w.e.f.
+13th November, 2019.
+Shri S.D.M.
 Nagpal, Shri R.K.
-Pandey, Shri R.K.
-Singh Independent Directors of the Company atained the age of 75 years.
-As per Reg.
-17(1A) of SEBI (LODR) continuation beyond the age of 75 year requires Special Resolution and setout the same in the Notice. - During the year under report, the Board Meet 4 times, the details whereof are given in Report on Corporate Governance.
-The meetings of Board of Directors were held on 30.05.2018, 11.08.2018, 14.11.2018 and 11.02.2019. - All Independent Directors have given declaration that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013 and Regulation 16(1)(b) and 25(1) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015. - 4.
+Pandey and R.K.
+Singh, independent Directors of the Company are going to retire by 29th September, 2020 as their 2nd term of appointment is completing on that date. - During the year under report, the Board Meet 4 times, the details whereof are given in Report on Corporate Governance.
+The meetings of Board of Directors were held on 29.05.2019, 30.07.2019, 12.11.2019 and 12.02.2020.

+- All Independent Directors have given declaration that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013 and Regulation 16(1)(b) and 25(1) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015. - 4.
 Pursuant to the provisions of the Companies Act, 2013 and SEBI (LODR) Regulations, 2015, the Board has carried out an annual performance evaluation of its own performance, the Directors individually as well as the evaluation of the Committees constituted by it.
 The manner in which the formal annual evaluation has been carried out has been explained in the Report on Corporate Governance. - 5.
 The Board has on the recommendation of the Nomination & Remuneration Committee adopted a policy for selection and appointment of Directors, Senior Management and their remuneration.
-Brief features of the said Policy are: - a) Nomination and Remuneration Committee shall formulate the criteria for determining qualifications, positive attributes and independence of Director;

-- b) Nomination and Remuneration Committee shall identify persons who are qualified to become Director and persons who may be appointed in Key Managerial and Senior Management Position; - c) While selecting Independent Directors, the Nomination and Remuneration Committee shall identify persons of integrity who possess relevant expertise and experience required for the position; - Non-executive/Independent Director d) may receive remuneration by way of sitting fees for attending meetings of Board or Committee thereof, as amount as may be approved by the Board of Directors within the limits prescribed under the Companies Act, 2013 and the rules made thereunder, provided that the amount of such fees shall not exceed Rs.
-One lakh per meeting of the Board or Committee or such amount as may be prescribed by the Central Government from time to time.
-The sitting fee for Independent Directors and Women Directors shall not be less than the sitting fee payable to other Directors; - e) An Independent Director shall not be entitled to any stock option of the Company; - f) Other employees of the Company shall be paid remuneration as per the Company's HR policies.
+Brief features of the said Policy are: - Nomination and Remuneration Committee shall formulate the criteria for determining qualifications, positive attributes and independence of Director; - Nomination and Remuneration Committee shall identify persons who are qualified to become Director and persons who may be appointed in Key Managerial and Senior Management Position; - While selecting Independent Directors, the Nomination and Remuneration Committee shall identify persons of integrity who possess relevant expertise and experience required for the position; - d) Non-executive/Independent Director may receive remuneration by way of sitting fees for attending meetings of Board or Committee thereof, as amount as may be approved by the Board of Directors within the limits prescribed under the Companies Act, 2013 and the rules made thereunder, provided that the amount of such fees shall not exceed ₹ One lakh per meeting of the Board or Committee or such amount as may be prescribed by the Central Government from time to time.
+The sitting fee for Independent Directors and Women Directors shall not be less than the sitting fee payable to other Directors: - e) An Independent Director shall not be entitled to any stock option of the Company; - f) Other employees of the Company shall be paid remuneration as per the Company's HR policies.
 The breakup of the pay scale and quantum of perquisites including employer's contribution to PF, pension scheme, medical expenses, etc. shall be as per the Company's HR Policy.

-The Company shall reimburse actual expenditure incurred by the Directors in the performance of their duties as per the rules and policies of the Company.
+The Company shall reimburse actual expenditure

+incurred by the Directors in the performance of their duties as per the rules and policies of the Company.